tartley/tartley.github.io/posts/this-is-how-you-lose-the-time-war.md

 In one future, humans have embraced machine-oriented augmentation, uploads, and all that that implies.
-In the other, transformation is wrought by biological means, accepting humankind's role as a part of a natural ecosystem, boostrapping the whole to greatness by a ruthless application of evolutionary principles.
+In the other, transformation is wrought by biological means, accepting humankind's role as a part of a natural ecosystem, bootstrapping the whole to greatness by a ruthless application of evolutionary principles.
 Each finds the other repulsive, and their existence is mutually exclusive.
 From our perspective, they appear equally awe-inspiring and terrible to behold.